 According to this study, homeschoolers have significantly higher test scores than the national average.

-Since the HSLDA is a group that represents homeschoolers, it is possible that there is bias in the study, which consisted of 11,739 participants.
+Since the HSLDA is a homeschooling advocacy group, it's very possible there is bias in the study, which consisted of 11,739 participants.
 Critics can easily make the self-selecting claim that only parents who knew their children would do well would participate.
 It is highly unlikely that the HSLDA study will end this debate.

 The only way to know if homeschoolers outperform public school students is to look at similar sample populations.
-Critics typically won't accept these kinds of studies due to the concern that only students who will do well on the tests will take them.
-This assumes that homeschooling parents would somehow know in advance how well their children would actually perform.
-Many homeschooling parents may not know how well their children would do on any particular test.
-Homeschoolers typically take tests like the Iowa Test of Basic Skills as a means to gauge how well they are doing.
-However, it doesn't make sense to compare homeschoolers to the national average because the demographics of both groups are different.
+Critics won't accept these kinds of studies due to the concern that only students who know they will do well on the tests take them.
+This assumes that homeschooling parents somehow know in advance how well their children would actually perform.
+Many homeschooling parents wouldn't know in advance how well their children will perform on any particular test.
+Homeschoolers typically take tests like the Iowa Test of Basic Skills to gauge how well they're doing.
+However, it doesn't make sense to compare homeschoolers to the national average because the demographics of both groups are very different.

-While it is easy to explain away standardized test scores and comparisons based on sampling, it is hard to dismiss homeschoolers' successes in other areas.
-Homeschoolers tend to be significantly overrepresented in spelling bees, geography bees and other academic contests.
-All participants in these kinds of contests are self-selecting and would most likely come from similar demographic backgrounds.
-Consider that almost 90 percent of American students attend public schools, about 10 percent attend private schools and approximately 2 percent are homeschooled.
+While it's easy to explain away standardized test scores and comparisons based on sampling, it's hard to dismiss homeschoolers' successes in other areas.
+Homeschoolers tend to be significantly over-represented in spelling bees, geography bees, and other academic contests.
+All participants in these kinds of contests are self-selecting and from similar demographic backgrounds.
+Consider that almost 88 percent of American students attend public schools, about 10 percent attend private schools and approximately 2 percent are homeschooled.

 Scripps Spelling Bee - In the 2009 Scripps Spelling Bee, 6 of the finalists were public school students, 2 were private school students and 3 were homeschoolers.
 In 2010, there were 8 finalists.
 Four were public school students, 2 were private school students and 2 were homeschooled.
 Public school students made up only about 50 percent of the finalists in both 2009 and 2010, while private school students made up 18 percent and 25 percent respectively.
 Homeschoolers made up 27 percent of the 11 finalists in 2009 and 25 percent of the 8 finalists in 2010.5